2013 Scion FR-S Interior

 - "The cabin of the FR-S isn't opulent, but it is a comfortable fit." -- Autoblog

 Reviewers speak highly of the 2013 FR-S’ front seats, which they say are aggressively bolstered and provide good support.
 Despite its low seating, one test driver also remarks that there’s good forward visibility from the driver’s seat.
-The back seats of the FR-S, however, are probably best left to small children.
+However, they say that the back seats of the FR-S are probably best left to small children.

 - "Slide behind the wheel of the first-ever rear-wheel-drive Scion and settle into the Recaro-style seats.
 Severely sculpted, with black fabric, red stitching, and prominent bolsters, they immediately telegraph the performance intentions of this 2+2-seat coupe." -- Automobile Magazine